aquasecurity/aqua-helm/docs/marketplace/gcp/gke/README.md

 ## Uninstalling Aqua CSP

-Uninstalling the Aqua CSP and all componants may be performed by the following functions in the GCP Console:
+Uninstalling the Aqua CSP and all components may be performed by the following functions in the GCP Console:

 1. Delete the Aqua Security app under GKE > Applications
 2. Delete the associated PVC under GKE > Storage